-D. Consequences of expiry or termination of the project agreement
+E. Consequences of expiry or termination of the project agreement

-32. The concessionaire's right to operate the facility and to provide the relevant service typically finishes upon expiry of the project term or termination of the project agreement.
-This often requires the transfer of assets to the contracting authority or to another concessionaire who undertakes to operate the facility (see paras.
-33-38).
-There may be important financial consequences that will need to be regulated in detail in the project agreement, in particular in the event of termination by either party (see paras.
-39-45).
-The parties will also need to agree on various wind-up measures to ensure the orderly transfer of the responsibility for operating the facility and providing the service (see paras.
-46-58).
+36. The concessionaire's right to operate the facility and to provide the relevant service typically finishes upon expiry of the project term or termination of the project agreement.
+Unless the infrastructure is to be permanently owned by the concessionaire, the expiry or termination of the project agreement often requires the transfer of assets to the contracting authority or to another concessionaire who undertakes to operate the facility.
+There may be important financial consequences that will need to be regulated in detail in the project agreement, in particular in the event of termination by either party.
+The parties will also need to agree on various wind-up measures to ensure the orderly transfer of the responsibility for operating the facility and providing the service.